rmsmportier/CMSCI120Base/chapter5.md

 test_function("print", index=3,
             not_called_msg = "Did you print value using smallest integer greater than function from *math* module?", incorrect_msg = "Check the function you provided, and the values you sent to function.")

-test_function("math.floor", index=1,
-            not_called_msg = "Did you call print with floor from math function?", incorrect_msg = "The value you are sending should be decimal number resulting from division.")

-test_function("math.ceil", index=1,
-            not_called_msg = "Did you call print with calculation for smallest integer greater than?", incorrect_msg = "The value you are sending should be decimal number resulting from division.")

 success_msg("Good work")